uccser/kia-takatu-a-matihiko/pikau/content/pikau-courses/example-pikau-course/try-it-out/activity-2.md

-# Unit 2
+# Activity 2

-This is the text of unit 2.
+This is the text explaining the first activity 2.

 {boxed-text type="pull-out"}